flatcar-archive/flatcar-docs/docs/provisioning/config-transpiler/configuration.md

     - ../../container-linux-config-transpiler/configuration
 ---

-A Container Linux Configuration, to be processed by ct, is a YAML document conforming to the following specification:
+A Container Linux Configuration, to be processed by `ct`, is a YAML document conforming to the following specification:

 _Note: all fields are optional unless otherwise marked_